 First-century culture was deeply divided along these lines.
 So was the church.
 But Paul stressed, “You are all one in Christ Jesus” (emphasis added).

 One powerful symbol of that new unity is baptism (Galatians 3:27).
 As part of the baptismal ceremony, a believer affirms the lordship of Christ and his or her commitment to a new way of life.
-Paul was possibly quoting from a first-century baptismal creed (3:28) to remind us of our promise to “put on Christ,” not just in word but also in deed.
+Paul was possibly quoting from a first-century baptismal creed (Galatians 3:28) to remind us of our promise to “put on Christ,” not just in word but also in deed.

 In the early Christian communities this meant that both Gentiles and Jews could exercise their spiritual gifts.
 Both slaves and masters could pray or prophesy.
 Both women and men could enjoy full membership in the body.
-“Christ is all and in all” (Col. 3:11).
+“Christ is all and in all” (Colossians 3:11).
 The breaking down of traditional barriers wasn’t just a future hope.
 The early church worked to make it a reality.